By: Ann Patchett

 A little bit about the book…

 The book centers around a large estate in Philadelphia nicknamed The Dutch House.
-The interior of the home is decorated with large painted portraits of past residents and covered with embellishments compared to the Palace of Versailles.
-The inhabitants of The Dutch House are the Conroys.
-The book follows a brother and sister, Danny and Meave Conroy; Danny narrates their story.
-Patchett divides her book into three parts.
+The interior of the home is decorated with large painted portraits of past residents and covered with embellishments that are compared to the Palace of Versailles.
+The current inhabitants of The Dutch House are the Conroys.
+The book follows the brother and sister, Danny and Meave Conroy with Danny narrating their story.

-Part one focuses on the Conroy siblings’ childhood and their introduction to their soon to be stepmother, Andrea.
-Readers get a glimpse into what it would have been like growing up in the Dutch House through the perspectives of Danny and Meave.
-The house is especially important to their father, Cyril, who looses his first wife due to his blind love for the home.
-Eventually, Andrea and her two daughters move into The Dutch House, and it becomes increasingly obvious things will be changing.
-Some catastrophic events follow for the Conroy family, and by the end of part one, the siblings have lost The Dutch House and need to rebuild their lives elsewhere.
+Part one focuses on Danny and Meave’s childhood.
+Through their perspectives, readers get a glimpse into what it would have been like growing up in the Dutch House.
+It is clear that their father, Cyril, really loves this historic home, despite his family’s distaste for it.
+As years progress, Cyril moves on from his failed marriage with a woman named Andrea.
+When Andrea and her two daughters move into the home it becomes increasingly clear things in the Dutch House will be changing.
+Some catastrophic events follow for the Conroy family, and by the end of part one, the siblings have lost the Dutch House and need to rebuild their lives elsewhere.

 Part two begins with Danny returning home from college for Thanksgiving.
 Home is now a small apartment that Maeve lives in.
-Patchett paints a clear picture of how the siblings, especially Maeve, live without The Dutch House.
+Patchett paints a clear picture of how the siblings live after leaving the Dutch House.
 Maeve has a steady job she likes, and Danny is studying in Medical School even though he doesn’t want to be a doctor.
-The siblings always feel this urge to go back and visit The Dutch House.
-They look from a distance and talk about what life in the house would be like now.
-Danny’s life seems to move on from the house; he goes to school meets a woman, gets married and has children.
+The siblings always feel an urge to go back and see the Dutch House and a couple times a year they choose to go see the house form a distance.
+Despite this, Danny’s life seems to move on from the house; he goes to school meets a woman, gets married and has children.
 In contrast, Meave’s life does not seem to change as the years pass.
 After a close encounter with Andrea, part two ends with the siblings vowing never to revisit the house.

 Part three began with some trouble for Meave, which sent Danny into a whirlwind of emotions.
 This event also brings back an old family member that Danny isn’t ready to accept back into his life.
-Part three follows how the siblings deal with the return of this family member.
-It also focuses on Danny’s experience as a father and husband.
+Danny tries to figure out how to best deal with this returned family member as well as focus on being a good husband and father.
 The ending is quite moving and has a couple surprises.

 The central theme of the book…